How to Conduct Facilities Condition Assessments: 3 Ways to Leverage Digital Twins

 Why you need to assess facility conditions

 Reasons for assessing facility conditions extend well beyond maintenance.
-While facility condition assessments enable more effective preventative maintenance, FCAs are important for a number of additional reasons.
+While facility assessments enable more effective preventative maintenance, FCAs are important for a number of additional reasons.

 Risk prevention